 For years, Jurong Bird Park was a top 10 bird sanctuary.
 Its successor, Bird Paradise, is set to soar even higher now that it has finally opened its doors to the public.
-A stunning haven for bird watching and discovery with your flock, this vibrant new 17-hectare park – one of Asia’s largest – has eight themed walk-through aviaries, 3,500 birds, 400 species, an Ocean Network Express Penguin Cove, and many other attractions.
+A stunning haven for bird watching and discovery with your flock, this vibrant new 17-hectare park – one of Asia’s largest – has eight themed walk-through aviaries, 3,500 birds, 400 species, an Ocean Network Express Penguin Cove, and many other features.

 Here’s a to-do list for your visit: